Joseph Maida: Teaching

-Since 2002, Maida has been a faculty member in undergraduate photography at SVA in Manhattan.
-Between 2006 and 2011, they/he taught as an instructor in photography with a focus on Gender Studies at Parsons School of Design in New York City.
-In 2011, they/he returned to Yale as a lecturer until 2013 and then spent a year as a lecturer at State University of New York at Purchase, New York.
+Between 2002 and 2026, Maida was a faculty member in the BFA Photography and Video program at the School of Visual Arts in Manhattan.
+Between 2006 and 2011, he also taught photography, with a focus on Gender Studies, at Parsons School of Design in New York City.
+In 2011, he returned to Yale as a lecturer until 2013 and then spent a year as a lecturer at State University of New York at Purchase, New York.
 In 2015, Maida served as a visiting critic at the University of Hawaiʻi in Honolulu.
-In 2018, they/he was appointed chair of the BFA Photography and Video Department at SVA.
+In 2018, he was appointed as the Chair of the BFA Photography and Video Department until 2026.